arc-eng/cli-demo/generate-rank-select/analysis/daily-report.md

   - It includes sections for a summary, highlights, and detailed topics with in-line links to relevant issues and pull requests.

 ### Conclusion
-The `daily-report` demo showcases how PR Pilot can automate the creation of daily reports, saving developers time and ensuring consistency.
+The `daily-report` demo showcases how Arcane Engine can automate the creation of daily reports, saving developers time and ensuring consistency.
 By using the CLI and customizable Jinja templates, users can tailor the reports to their specific needs and integrate the process into their daily workflow.
 This enhances productivity and keeps the team informed with minimal effort.